MyForking/AnimeXStream/README.md

 The more is done the better it gets!

 [Pull requests](https://github.com/mukul500/AnimeXStream/pulls) will be reviewed if they meet a few guidelines:
-- Follow the code style
-- Add some useful feature or make the use of app better.
-- There is a significant amount of bad code and TODOs.
-Cleaning those problems up is appreciated

 #### Known issues and limitations
 - Last Episode Progress not showing when getting back from player.